BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 Since money is still tight, I wouldn't recommend binging too many of these items for now, especially since most of them suck.
 We'll be able to get tons of the weather extending rocks, Iron Ball, and Light Clay after the next badge for free, but if your strategy involves weather or screens they are pretty cheap right now so it might be worth it for those.

-Head outside and up to access the next ward.
+Back in Jasper, return to the top-right corner and head up to access the next ward.

 ## Rhodochrine Jungle & The Underroot